bkase/aethel/todos/done/2025-07-19-21-15-41-add-body-argument-to-new-command.md

 - [x] Test: Create artifact with --body and verify content is saved
 - [x] Test: Create artifact without --body and verify it still works with empty content
 - [x] Run cargo fmt and cargo clippy to ensure code quality
+- [x] Update docs/usage.md to document the --body argument
+- [x] Update CLAUDE.md to mention the --body argument capability

 ## Notes